EmmanuelPintelas/TextNeX/README.md

           Storage
              |
              |
-             |---> models  # the generated trained models with val accuracy over the specified threshold.
+             |---> models  # folder containing the generated trained models with val accuracy over the specified threshold.
-             |---> metrics # the excel files containing all mertic results of saved models.
+             |---> metrics # folder containing the excel files containing all mertic results of saved models.